FedeDP/ncursesFM/README.md

 * automount -> whether to enable devices automount.
 Defaults to 0.
 * loglevel -> to change program loglevel.
 Defaults to 0.

-It supports following command line switches.
-NcursesFM ships an autocompletion script for these switches.
+NcursesFM ships an autocompletion script for cmdline options.
+It supports following options:
 * "--editor" /path/to/editor
 * "--starting-dir" /path/to/dir
 * "--starting_helper" {0,1} to disable(enable) helper window show at program start.